Warren Buffett warns investors not to gamble on stocks - WTMJ

 “We certainly miss that opportunity to connect with our peers,” said Weber.

-On Saturday morning, Berkshire reported its first-quarter earnings and said it made $11.7 billion, or $7,638 per Class A share, as the paper value of its investment portfolio rebounded.
-A year earlier, Berkshire reported losing $49.7 billion, or $30,653 per share.
+On Saturday morning, Berkshire reported its first-quarter earnings and said it made $11.7 billion as the paper value of its investment portfolio rebounded from the depths of the coronavirus pandemic.
+A year earlier, Berkshire reported losing $49.7 billion.

-The conglomerate said that besides the investment gains, profit also improved at all of its major divisions — including insurance, utility, railroad, manufacturing and retail companies — as the economy continued to recover from the pandemic during the first three months of this year.
+The conglomerate said that besides the investment gains, profit also improved at all of its major divisions — including insurance, utility, railroad, manufacturing and retail companies — as the economy continued to recover.

-CFRA Research analyst Cathy Seifert said she was surprised that Berkshire’s many economically sensitive businesses didn’t improve more given how much the economy has recovered, but that it looked like the company controlled costs well at its major divisions.
+CFRA Research analyst Cathy Seifert said she was surprised that Berkshire’s many economically sensitive businesses didn’t improve more given how much the economy has recovered, but the company controlled costs well.

 Buffett has long said Berkshire’s operating earnings offer a better view of quarterly performance because they exclude investments and derivatives, which can vary widely.
 By that measure, Berkshire’s operating earnings improved to $7.018 billion, or $4,577.10 per Class A share.
 That’s up from $5.87 billion, or $3,617.62 per Class A share a year ago.